 Talent checking the fluorescence signal.

-Adjust the focus and magnification to see the whole plant in the field of view [1], then set the acquisition parameters to detect the fluorescence signals using microscope imaging software.
+Adjust the focus and magnification to see the whole plant in the field of view [1], then set the acquisition parameters to detect the fluorescence signals using the microscope’s imaging software.
 Set the recording time to 11 minutes [2-TXT].

 Talent adjusting focus.